tuxlover/update_firefox/README.md

   == What it does ==

-It connects to the romote server and compares the two versions of firefox.
+It connects to the remote server and compares the two versions of firefox.
 If compared to the string it finds a newer version at the server  it will download the current version of firefox for you.